Welcome to church| 8 Ways to welcome visitors

 If your church has a welcome center, you’ll want to ensure it’s easy to find.
 This can be accomplished through good signage throughout your building.
 Placing easy-to-read signs throughout your church building to make everything effortless to find is a good principle to follow in general.
 It’s vital to put yourself in your first-time visitor’s shoes.
-Ask yourself if you would you be able to easily find everything if you were visiting your church for the first time.
+Ask yourself if you could easily find everything if you visited your church for the first time.

-We hope these suggestions have given you inspiration to make your church more welcoming to visitors!
-Below are some closing Bible verses on the subject of welcoming for you to ponder.
+We hope these suggestions have inspired you to make your church more welcoming to visitors!
+Below are some closing Bible verses on welcoming for you to ponder.

 “When the crowds learned it, they followed him, and he welcomed them and spoke to them of the kingdom of God and cured those who had need of healing.”
 Luke 9:11